If you’re asking yourself ‘what on earth is a Trello?’ then this is the post for you! Learn how to use Trello for managing your to-dos.

 Trello is based on a board, list and card system.
 It can be used in oh-so-many ways but here’s how I do it:

-- Each board should represent a particular project, or act as an index of sub-projects
+- A board should represent a particular project, or act as an index of sub-projects

 - Each list contains a number of cards, where each ‘card’ represents a single ‘task’ (more on that later!)